Clark H. Woodward: Peacetime service

 After World War I, Captain Woodward served as commanding officer of USS Milwaukee.
-In 1921, while stationed in San Diego, he married Charlotte Margaret Linné, widow of Captain Edward Graham Parker, M.D., USNMC, and daughter of Catherine Fitzpatrick (O'Reilly) and Captain John Conrad Linne, keeper of the lighthouse at Goat Island in San Francisco Bay.
+In 1921, while stationed in San Diego, he married Charlotte Margaret Linné, widow of Captain Edward Graham Parker, M.D., USNMC, and daughter of Catherine Fitzpatrick (O'Reilly) and Captain John Conrad Linné, keeper of the lighthouse at Goat Island in San Francisco Bay.
 From 1927 to 1931, Captain Woodward served as superintendent of the Panama Canal District.
 Awarded a commodore's star in June 1931, Rear Admiral (lower half) Woodward was designated commander of the U.S. Navy's Cruiser Division Three.
 Several years later, with a second star on each shoulder, Rear Admiral (upper half) Woodward was assigned command of the U.S. Third Naval District, which covered Connecticut, New Jersey, and southern New York and had its headquarters in lower Manhattan.
 In 1937 he was additionally given command of the U.S. Navy Yard, New York, popularly referred to as the Brooklyn Navy Yard.
 (Its official name at that time was U.S. Navy Yard, New York, and it was referred to in correspondence as the New York Navy Yard.
 The yard's unofficial "Brooklyn" nickname was never used by the Navy Department.)